To register your requirement please click here.Guidance for Tenants

 When a suitable property to rent has been found ALL persons aged eighteen or over will be referenced/ID and named in the Tenancy Agreement.
-We will take up references on behalf of the Landlord, which may include a bank reference for which your bank may charge a nominal fee, a credit reference check, an employer's / accountant's and present/previous Landlords reference (if applicable).
-A payment to indicate your commitment (reservation deposit) is required together with an administration charge of £150.00 per adult when an agreement with the Landlord of the chosen property is in place.
-If your application is successful the reservation deposit will be deducted from your final balance payable.
-Should your references be returned to our agency with an adverse response, and we are unable to proceed with the rental then the reservation deposit will be returned to you in full but not the admin charge.
+We will take up references on behalf of the Landlord, which will include an employer's / accountant's reference, the last three months Bank Statements and present/previous Landlords reference (if applicable).
+A payment to indicate your commitment (holding deposit) is required which will be equivalent to one weeks rent when an agreement with the Landlord of the chosen property is in place.
+This will either be returned or offset against the refundable deposit.
+Chess Estates has the right to retain the holding deposit if the tenant/applicant provides false or deceptive information, fails a right to rent check, make a change to the agreed terms of the tenancy or withdraws from the agreement

-The reservation deposit is non-refundable should you decide not to proceed with the rental, the details of which are set out in our ‘Notice of Charges’ letter.
-Please note that this money in advance does not constitute a tenancy or offer of a tenancy but is required as proof of your intention to proceed.
+Please note that this payment in advance does not constitute a tenancy or offer of a tenancy but is required as proof of your intention to proceed.

-Before your tenancy commences you will be required to pay a security deposit which is normally one months rent.
+Before your tenancy commences you will be required to pay a security deposit which is normally one calendar months rent.
 In some cases the Landlord will require a larger deposit.
-This deposit is held by us as stakeholders under the TDS scheme for which we are members or passed to the landlord under the terms of the Tenancy Deposit Scheme.
+This will be capped at 5 weeks rent where the annual rental income is under £50,000 per year or 6 weeks rent where the annual income exceeds £50,000 per year.
+This deposit will be held by either Chess Estates under the TDS Scheme for which we are members, or passed to the landlord and registered with a government backed Deposit Scheme.
 You will receive a Tenancy Deposit Registration certificate from whoever is holding your deposit.

 The deposit is held against any damages or expenses arising during your tenancy and will not be released until after you vacate the property, all rent has been paid up to date and we have written confirmation of any costs for damages from both parties.
 No interest is payable to either party.